PolymeshAssociation/polymesh-private-dev-env/README.md

 This will bring up:

-- Single node Polymesh Private chain
+- Single node Polymesh Private chain in a dev mode
 - Polymesh REST API
 - Polymesh Proof API
 - Hashicorp Vault as a signing manager for the Polymesh Rest API